qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `STATIC_URL_PREFIX`: **_empty_**:
    Overwrite this option to request static resources from a different URL.
    This includes CSS files, images, JS files and web fonts.
-   Avatar images are dynamic resources and still served by Gitea.
+   Avatar images are dynamic resources and still served by RIA Hub.
    The option can be just a different path, as in `/static`, or another domain, as in `https://cdn.example.com`.
    Requests are then made as `%(ROOT_URL)s/static/assets/css/index.css` or `https://cdn.example.com/assets/css/index.css` respectively.
-   The static files are located in the `public/` directory of the Gitea source repository.
+   The static files are located in the `public/` directory of the RIA Hub source repository.
-   You can proxy the STATIC_URL_PREFIX requests to Gitea server to serve the static assets, or copy the manually built Gitea assets from `$GITEA_BUILD/public` to the assets location, eg: `/var/www/assets`, make sure `$STATIC_URL_PREFIX/assets/css/index.css` points to `/var/www/assets/css/index.css`.
+   You can proxy the STATIC_URL_PREFIX requests to RIA Hub server to serve the static assets, or copy the manually built RIA Hub assets from `$GITEA_BUILD/public` to the assets location, eg: `/var/www/assets`, make sure `$STATIC_URL_PREFIX/assets/css/index.css` points to `/var/www/assets/css/index.css`.

 - `HTTP_ADDR`: **0.0.0.0**: HTTP listen address.
-  - If `PROTOCOL` is set to `fcgi`, Gitea will listen for FastCGI requests on TCP socket defined by `HTTP_ADDR` and `HTTP_PORT` configuration settings.
+  - If `PROTOCOL` is set to `fcgi`, RIA Hub will listen for FastCGI requests on TCP socket defined by `HTTP_ADDR` and `HTTP_PORT` configuration settings.
   - If `PROTOCOL` is set to `http+unix` or `fcgi+unix`, this should be the name of the Unix socket file to use.
 Relative paths will be made absolute against the _`AppWorkPath`_.
 - `HTTP_PORT`: **3000**: HTTP listen port.
-  - If `PROTOCOL` is set to `fcgi`, Gitea will listen for FastCGI requests on TCP socket defined by `HTTP_ADDR` and `HTTP_PORT` configuration settings.
+  - If `PROTOCOL` is set to `fcgi`, RIA Hub will listen for FastCGI requests on TCP socket defined by `HTTP_ADDR` and `HTTP_PORT` configuration settings.
 - `UNIX_SOCKET_PERMISSION`: **666**: Permissions for the Unix socket.
 - `LOCAL_ROOT_URL`: **%(PROTOCOL)s://%(HTTP_ADDR)s:%(HTTP_PORT)s/**: Local
-   (DMZ) URL for Gitea workers (such as SSH update) accessing web service.
+   (DMZ) URL for RIA Hub workers (such as SSH update) accessing web service.
 In most cases you do not need to change the default value.
 Alter it only if your SSH server node is not the same as HTTP node.
 For different protocol, the default values are different.
 If `PROTOCOL` is `http+unix`, the default value is `http://unix/`.